 Another concern about metal amalgam fillings is their mercury content.
 Although the FDA and American Dental Association (ADA) claim metal amalgam dental fillings are safe, we know that mercury is potentially very harmful.
 We know that mercury doesn’t stay in the fillings and concentrates in the body.

-If you are unhappy with metal amalgam dental fillings and are looking for a metal-free solution, please contact Firouzian Dentistry.[/fusion_builder_column][/fusion_builder_row][/fusion_builder_container]
+If you are unhappy with metal amalgam dental fillings and are looking for a metal-free solution, please contact Firouzian Dentistry for tooth colored fillings in Columbus, OH.[/fusion_builder_column][/fusion_builder_row][/fusion_builder_container]